BradleyMarie/libspd/README.md

-At a high level the format can be described as an ASCII file containing a list of whitespace separated floating point numbers where the numbers alternate in significant between representing a wavelength and representing a spectral power.
+At a high level the format can be described as an ASCII file containing a list of whitespace separated floating point numbers where the numbers alternate in significance between representing a wavelength and representing a spectral power.
-Additionally, the start of a comment can be indicated using the `#` character.

 ## Getting Started